Construction begins on the renovation and extension of an 18th Century mill house in the Wiltshire countryside following planning approval.

 Our country project, Stithcombe Mill in Mildenhall, which is situated on the River Kennet, has begun construction.
 This building, which was once an 18th-century water mill, is currently a family home that has been thoughtfully designed to maintain the original character and charm of the mill house’s architecture.
 The building is in a unique […]Read More >

 The extension and conversion of a listed former laundry in Wandsworth to a generous family home has received full Planning Approval and Listed Building consent.

-The house was delicately remodelled to include a contemporary extension and roof garden, while preserving the original Arts and Crafts style.
-Full planning approval and Listed Building consent granted for an extension and alterations of a Grade II listed building in Wandsworth Town Conservation Area.
-The former laundry block was previously utilised as […]Read More >
+Full planning approval and Listed Building consent has been granted for an extension and alterations of a Grade II listed building in Wandsworth Town Conservation Area.
+The former laundry block was previously utilised as an office space and will now be converted into a single-family dwelling house that blends well with the residential […]Read More >

 Construction commences following planning approval for a substantial extension of a Victorian house in Wandsworth Common Conservation Area.

 Proposed extension and landscape Proposals for the scheme, Landscape design and image by Flint Garden Studio.
 Planning consent has been granted for two-storey rear and basement extensions to a large family home on Gorst Road, Wandsworth.
 The proposals include a new full width rear extension and the complete renovation of the interior.
 Construction has […]Read More >

 Work on site commences following planning approval and listed building consent for a Grade II residential property renovation in Barnes, Richmond, including contemporary rear extension and remodelling of a coach house.